Hükk Bounty Hunter, Mercenary

 The Hükk are intelligent, have a sparse and narrowly focused language but almost so social cohesion or culture.
 When their world was discovered by human explorers in the remote past, the Hükk recognised the value of human artefacts and material culture – especially weaponry – but never felt any inclination to learn how to understand or make it.
 They simply took what they found and adapted it to their own purposes.

 Hükk are concerned with individual status, expressed through their ability to establish, maintain and hunt in a personal territory.
 Since moving into the wider galaxy, territory has changed from being a literal statement of possession to embrace influence and status within Hükk and other panhuman cultures.
 Whilst others might regard this as merely reputation, to a Hükk this is hürakh, an integral sense of self-worth and status, one expressed in a way that other Hükk recognise and respect.
-Where once they hunted in the forests and mountains of their homeworld, now they hunt throughout Antaren space – for what greater territory could there be!
-The Hükk have become renowned bounty hunters, sought after by those who require the very special services who define themselves through their success in the hunt.
+Where once they hunted in the forests and mountains of their homeworld, now they hunt throughout Antarean space – for what greater territory could there be!
+The Hükk have become renowned bounty hunters, sought after by those who require their very special services: those who define themselves through their success in the hunt.

 Hükk have no sense of humour in the sense humans would understand.
 They have little empathy with other creatures, relating practically everything they encounter into their own terms.
 They understand that other species and panhumans think differently and have different values, but they privately consider such things to be childish or insane, the typical attitude of ‘herd-creatures’.